 Minimalism has been a major design trend in the last decade.
 And it is so for a reason.
 Simple design makes it easier to focus on what’s important.
-The recruiter won’t be distracted by countless details.
+Some of the best resumes are very minimalistic—this way, the recruiter won’t be distracted by countless details.

 While the resume idea above might still prove too unorthodox for a typical office job, it will surely grab the attention of more relaxed employers.

 Modern by Zety